1946 Luscombe 8 A N1477K

 Cessna 150/150 N4398U “98Ugly” at Templeton Meadows

 After the Cessna 150/150 was sold I bought a 1962 Cessna 182 with long range tanks.
 I owned this plane for 25 years, flew it back and forth to my second home in Ketchum, Idaho every other weekend, except during the winter, for those 25 years.
 The flight was four and a half hours from takeoff at Whiteman to landing at Sun Valley, non-stop.
 With the auto-pilot coupled to the GPS, all I had to do is snooze the whole way.
 And I did.

 Cessna 182 N2997Y

 When aircraft fuel became prohibitively expensive [$6 + per gallon] I gave up the Idaho trips with the 182.
-It took and average of 60 gallons each way [60 gallons x 2 = 120 gallons x $6 = $720].
+It took 60 gallons each way, 120 gallons x $6 = $720.
 It cost $700 + every time I made the trip.
-Since it became too expensive to fly my plane, it was cheaper to fly “commercial”.
+Since it became too expensive to fly my plane, I found it was cheaper to fly “commercial”.
 Alaska Air was $260 R/T from LAX, the flight was only 2 hours each way, they give you free beer & peanuts, and I didn’t have to worry about the weather.

 One of my “bucket list’ things is to learn to fly a real Boeing 737.
 In that regard I took a very intensive ATOPs “ground school” and simulator course in at the Continental Airlines Training Center in Dallas, Texas.
-Three days of learning all the systems, controls, and instruments in a 737, and then some simulator time in a 3-axis simulator.
+Three days of learning all the systems, controls, and instruments in a 737.
+The forth day was simulator time in a 3-axis simulator.